 What causes shigellosis?

-Shigella are usually found in the stool (feces) of people who are infected.
-The bacteria are spread when someone comes into contact with the stool of an infected person, or with something that has been contaminated with the stool or the bacteria.
+Shigella bacteria are usually found in the stool (feces, or poop) of people who are infected.
+The bacteria are spread when someone comes into contact with the stool of an infected person or comes into contact with an item that’s been contaminated with the stool or the bacteria.

 People get shigellosis by eating food or drinking water that has been contaminated, or through sexual contact with an infected person.
-Many foods can be contaminated, but it is typically uncooked vegetables or shellfish.
+Many different foods can be contaminated, but Shigella is found typically in uncooked vegetables or shellfish.

-In some cases, people who are infected with the Shigella bacteria do not have symptoms, but are still contagious.
+In some cases, people who are infected with the Shigella bacteria don’t have symptoms but are still contagious.